hgreen777/Automatic-File-Organisation/README.md

         - 'XX' stores the overflow directory location (ie if a file cannot be sorted anywhere else due to an incorrect code etc, it will be moved it for manual sorting by user.)
         - NOTE: Codes can be uppercase or lowercase and can be any length.
 2/3 uppercase letters are suggested for efficiency.

+    - ADVANCED:
+        - Can change the interval at which the automatic processing runs (in seconds, set to 600 (10mins))

 How to use:

     - On start use the command 'h' to show all the available commands.